project-pku/pkuSprite/README.md

   <img src="logo.svg" height="100px"/>
 </p>

-This repository is specifically for housing and providing structured access to Pokémon and Pokémon related sprites and graphics in the form of URLs.
+This repository is specifically for housing and providing structured access to Pokémon related sprites and graphics in the form of URLs.
 These URLs grouped into *dexes*, which are just json files with a predefined structure.
 These dexes, when compiled, are primarily for use in [pkuManager](https://github.com/project-pku/pkuManager), but any application is free to use them.

 ## Auto-Building
 Like it's sister repo [pkuData](https://github.com/project-pku/pkuData), whenever a change is pushed to this repo that affects any of the dexes specified in the [`config.json`](config.json) file (e.g. a sprite is added, updated, removed), all the dexes are rebuilt and the new build is committed to the [build branch](https://github.com/project-pku/pkuSprite/tree/build).

 ## Structure of SpeciesDex
 While the structure of other dexes is self-explanatory, SpeciesDexes are a little more complex.
-A **SpeciesDex** is a type of dex for storing info about Pokémon species'.
+A **SpeciesDex** is a type of dex for storing info about Pokémon species.
 In the case of this repo, that info is just URLs to sprites of this species.
 Each top level entry in a SpeciesDex is a species (e.g. Pikachu) which contains an entry for `"Forms"` (e.g. Cosplay), and each form potentially contains an entry for `"Appearances"` (e.g. Libre outfit).
 Note that all species have a default form, whether named or not.
 For example, Giratina's default form is `"Altered"`, while Pikachu's is simply the empty string `""`.

 In this repo, each form entry and appearance entry may have a `"Sprites"` tag.
 Every entry in this tag corresponds to a different **sprite type** (e.g. box, front, back, etc.).
 The value for each of these sprite types should be an array of length 2, with the first entry being a direct URL to the sprite, and the second being a URL to one of the Author's accounts on some social platform (e.g. deviantart, github, twitter, etc.).
 Note that for official sprites, we simply list `"Game Freak"`.